Global Analysis of LISA Data with Galactic Binaries and Massive Black Hole Binaries: Time evolving global fit

 \subsection{Pipeline of the time evolving global fit}

 Combining individual algorithms to analyze data sets containing signals of multiple source types, we introduce a time-evolving pipeline that dynamically updates signal extraction as new data arrives.

-In Fig. \ref{fig:flow} we illustrate the pipeline of one iteration through a flow diagram.
+In Fig. \ref{fig:flow} we illustrate the pipeline through a flow diagram.
 For a likelihood-based signal extraction we need a noise estimate.
 Initially, we estimate the noise using the original data since at the beginning no signals are extracted and therefore $d_{\mathrm{MBHB}} = d_{\mathrm{GB}} = 0$ for the first iteration.

 After estimating the noise we first extract the MBHBs since a new MBHB merger could have been recorded, and these mergers are so loud that they would tamper significantly with the GB extraction.
 Moreover, since the GBs are quasi monochromatic, their signal does not change much from one time step to the next one.
 Therefore the GB extraction from the previous time set is already a good fit to the updated data and does not tamper much with the MBHB extraction.